Home » Symptoms » Dog Symptoms A-Z » Hindlimb Paresis

 Hindlimb Paresis in Dogs

-Hindlimb paresisParesis is a partial or incomplete paralysis that manifests as a weakening of muscle strength.
-It can affect individual muscles or muscle groups and is often caused by damage to the nervous system., also known as paraparese, is a condition in which a dog partially or completely loses control and mobility of its hind limbs.
-This impairment can vary from mild weakness to complete immobilityImmobility refers to a state of limited or absent mobility.
+ParalysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
+Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. of hind legs, also known as paraparesis, is a condition in which a dog partially or completely loses control and mobility of its hind limbs.
+This impairment can vary, from mild weakness to complete immobilityImmobility refers to a state of limited or absent mobility.
 In dogs and cats, this can be caused by injuries, musculoskeletal disorders, or neurological disorders..

 Can Occur with the Following Diseases: